 Sleepwalking, most common in late childhood and adolescence, is walking in a semiconscious manner without being consciously aware of it.
-It occurs during the deepest stage of sleep.
-People do not dream while sleepwalking—in fact, brain activity during sleepwalking, although abnormal, is more like that of a wakeful state than a sleeping one.
+It occurs during the deepest stage of NREM sleep.

 Sleepwalkers may mumble repetitiously and can hurt themselves by walking into obstacles.
 Most sleepwalkers have no memory of sleepwalking.

-Not getting enough sleep and behaving in ways that are not conducive to sleep (see Table: Changes in Behavior to Improve Sleep) can make sleepwalking more likely.
+Not getting enough sleep and behaving in ways that are not conducive to sleep (see table Changes in Behavior to Improve Sleep Changes in Behavior to Improve Sleep ) can make sleepwalking more likely.
 For example, consuming caffeine, exercising, or watching an exciting television show before bedtime may trigger sleepwalking.

 Usually, no specific treatment is necessary unless sleepwalking results in injury.